mikrono/tModLoaderWiki_kr_ko/Update-Migration-Guide.md

 ### Tiles
 TODO mention all the method -> property renames as [per PR](https://github.com/tModLoader/tModLoader/pull/1301) (`Tile.active()` -> `Tile.IsActive`, `Tile.nactive()` -> `Tile.IsActiveUnactuated` etc.)

+### ModBiome and ModSceneEffect
+ModSceneEffect now does the handling of choosing scene effects instead of separate hooks, so that tML can give proper attention to designated priorities.
+Notably, it has an IsSceneEffectActive return method, and Priority property associated to it.
+It should be derived directly when adding scene effects that were controlled by any of the following hooks, with the exemption of ModTypes that derive this class already such as ModBiome.
+Multiple small, derived classes may be required to accomplish the same functionality.
+This change does not affect existing ModNPC music implementations at time of writing.

+The following changes have been made with respect to ChooseStyle Hooks, with possibly multiple ModSceneEffect classes being required to fully replace the Hook:

+ - ModSystem.ChooseWaterStyle Hook -> ModSceneEffect.WaterStyle Property
+ - ModSystem.ChooseMusic Hook -> ModSceneEffect.Music Property
+ - ModSurfaceBgStyle.ChooseStyle Hook -> ModSceneEffect.SurfaceBackgroundStyle Property
+ - ModUgBgStyle.ChooseStyle Hook -> ModSceneEffect.UndergroundBackgroundStyle Property

+Likewise, with the introduction of ModBiome, the UpdateBiomes and UpdateBiomeVisuals hooks have been integrated in to the ModBiome class.
+ - ModPlayer.UpdateBiomes -> ModBiome.IsActive()
+ - ModPlayer.UpdateBiomeVisuals -> ModBiome.UpdateBiomeVisuals()

 ## Hook Changes
 * `(ModItem/GlobalItem).UseTimeMultiplier`: Now accepts an actual multiplier instead of divisor.
 Invert your values by dividing 1.0 by them.
 * `(ModItem/GlobalItem).MeleeTimeMultiplier`: Replaced with `UseAnimationMultiplier` and `UseSpeedMultiplier`.
 Use the former if you want to increase `itemAnimation` value (risking increasing the amount of uses/shots), use the latter if you just want to safely speed up the item/weapon while keeping the ratio between `itemAnimation` and `itemTime` the same.